 Have you ever noticed when you open your cabinets in the winter, everything inside is colder than the inside of your motorhome or camper.
 Your cabinets and doors actually act as an insulating barrier so keep them closed in cold weather.

-We do want to add in a caveat though.
-If you’re expecting extreme low temperatures, we recommend you keep your cabinet doors to your plumbing open to allow the warm air to help keep the pipes and joints from freezing.
+However, there’s one caveat.
+If you’re expecting extreme low temperatures below freezing, keep your sink cabinet doors open to allow the warm air in to keep your pipes from freezing.

 But, you could go a step further in lining the back wall with a thermal barrier of insulation.

 Close AC ceiling vents during cold weather

 Since you’re not using your RV air conditioners, close your AC vents in the ceiling.
 This will help keep cold air from the roof and ceiling ducting from entering your RV interior rooms.

 You may want to invest in vent covers that can be open or closed like we did in our fifth wheels.
 They can make a big difference in conserving or directing the air flow.